bszonye/civ7-town-trix/README.md

 ## improved production list and city details
 new and improved features:

+- color-coded city views with buildings and adjacency bonuses
+- unique quarter assistant
+- one-click repairs
-- compact redesign for the production list and building breakdown
+- compact production list and building breakdown
-- yellow highlighting for damaged buildings so you don't miss repairs
 - production list sorted by total yield, combat strength, and cost
-- improvements and wonders sorted by name in the building breakdown
+- building breakdown sorted by improvement and wonder names
-- simpler icons for agelesss buildings and maintenance costs
-- a new Overview tab showing demographics and connected settlements
+- a new City Overview tab showing demographics and connected settlements

-## better map colors
+## better map view
 see your settlements clearly with gentle shading outside city limits and brighter colors for developed tiles: